LittleHeronCodes/Lazy2/README.md

 ## Version 0.2.0 To Do

+- [ ] Functions : plotMA, plotVol -- turn into one function with option.
+(Deprecate plotVol)
+- [x] Functions : change the variable `oddsRatio` to `FE` as Fold enrichment is the more accurate term.
 - [ ] Functions : ent2sym -- better type checking
-- [ ] Functions : change the variable `oddsRatio` to `EF` as odds ratio and enrichment factor are technically different
 - [ ] Functions : `extractGeneList` : p value column into option.
 (Also check if column actually exists)
 - [ ] Issues    : Pathway analysis gene space problem.
 Need to update gene space after removing pathways less than minimum gene space.
 - [ ] Functions : ens2sym